berkeley-scf/slurm-eml-2016/intro.md

 ### MATLAB with threading

-The file `example-matlab-threaded.sh` is an example job submission script for a parallel MATLAB job using parfor.
+The file *example-matlab-parallel.sh* is an example job submission script for a parallel MATLAB job using threading or parfor.

-The key thing is to set the number of threads in your MATLAB code file so that your job uses no more cores than you've requested.
-Here's how:
+The key thing when using threading in MATLAB (which is used by default) is to set the number of threads in your MATLAB code file so that your job uses no more cores than you've requested.
+Here's how (as also seen in *parallel-threaded.m*:

 ```
 feature(’numThreads’, str2num(getenv('SLURM_CPUS_PER_TASK')));